Aerobic anoxygenic phototrophic bacteria: Taxonomy

-Carbon Cycling
+Carbon cycling

-AAPBs play a key role in carbon cycling but to what extent is still being investigated.
-The key to determining their role in marine ecosystems was originally thought to be the AAPB in total bacteria (AAPB%), however, this no longer seems to be the case because AAPB have been found to be much larger than other aquatic bacteria and so their actual effect on production is now thought to be much larger than their abundance would suggest.
-Since AAPB themselves lack a way to fix carbon for themselves, they instead rely or organic matter substrates as a carbon source.
+AAPB play a key role in carbon cycling but to what extent is still being investigated.
+The key to determining their role in marine ecosystems was originally thought to be the AAPB in total bacteria (AAPB%); however, this no longer seems to be the case because AAPB have been found to be much larger than other aquatic bacteria and so their actual effect on production is now thought to be much larger than their abundance would suggest.
+Since AAPB themselves lack a way to fix carbon, they instead rely on organic matter substrates as a carbon source.
 Because of this, AAPB are now thought to play an important role in the sequestration of total organic carbon, and act as sinks for dissolved organic carbon.
 AAPB have also been found to act as sources of total organic carbon in some freshwater systems and to be producers of carbon at groundwater-surface water exchange systems.

 Distribution

-They are widely distributed in coastal and oceanic environments.
+AAPB are widely distributed in coastal and oceanic environments.
 AAPB may constitute over 10% of the open ocean microbial community, being particularly abundant in oligotrophic conditions where they were found to make up around 24% of the microbes present.
-One study revealed that the surface water of the Indian Ocean ranked the highest of the oceans in AAPB% at 3.79.
-The Atlantic Ocean surface waters followed with 1.57 AAPB%.
-Last, the Pacific Ocean followed closely at 1.08 AAPB%.
+One study revealed that the surface water of the Indian Ocean ranked the highest of the oceans in AAPB% at 3.79, followed by the Atlantic Ocean (1.57 AAPB%) and the Pacific Ocean (1.08 AAPB%).
 There was a positive correlation with oceans that held higher values of AAPB% and those with higher levels of chlorophyll a.
-More specific, the coastal/shelf waters of these oceans had greater amounts of AAPBs, some as high as 13.51% AAPB%.
+More specifically, the coastal/shelf waters of these oceans had greater amounts of AAPB, some as high as 13.51% AAPB%.
 Phytoplankton also affect AAPB%, but little research has been performed in this area.
 They can also be abundant in various oligotrophic conditions, including the most oligotrophic regime of the world ocean.
 They are globally distributed in the euphotic zone and represent a hitherto unrecognized component of the marine microbial community that appears to be critical to the cycling of both organic and inorganic carbon in the ocean.

-Isolation, Enrichment, and Maintenance
+Isolation, enrichment, and maintenance

 Aerobic phototrophic bacteria are unable to be isolated on selective medium.
 Instead, these bacteria are indicated by the colony color due to presence of carotenoids.
-Aerobic phototrophic bacteria can be isolated using medias that are rich in organic compounds using direct inoculation of water samples or sand samples.
+Aerobic phototrophic bacteria can be isolated using media that are rich in organic compounds using direct inoculation of water samples or sand samples.
 Inoculated plates are prepared in conditions similar to the natural environments of the collected sample to increase survivability of the bacteria.
-The presence of Bchl a is what separates this bacteria from other heterotrophic bacteria.
+The presence of Bchl a is what separates these bacteria from other heterotrophic bacteria.